DarinBeard/BigDaddy-VoiceMarker/README.md

 INFO: You CAN set the marker height to a NEGATIVE number to bring it lower like FamilyRP-Style-Voice with their circle on the players feet (default) or positive to be above the head (like the Simms marker)
 I basically took BTNGaming's version and customized it from my preferences.
 Added the text display.

+This has been tested with the mumble-voip/rp-radio combination installed and works perfectly.

+It can also be used with the default voice chat.

+I think it will work with just about any chat mod if that mod doesn't hijack the basic cfx voice mechanism.

 ## Credits
 Base for the marker came from [BTNGaming](https://github.githubassets.com/favicon.ico) [GitHub ](https://github.com/btngaming/rrp_VoiceMarker)